Vail Resorts’ Sustainability Claims Don’t Ski Straight: A Tale of Profit Over Planet with an Environmental Track Record

 ’21 Gore Creek Spill

-Yes, their settlement money did kickstart the $617k project, in turn enabling the community to begin taking restoring Gore Creek more seriously — which is great and we don’t want to discredit that.
+It is true their settlement money did kickstart the $617,000 project, in turn enabling the community to begin taking restoring Gore Creek more seriously.
 However, you shouldn’t be surprised when people are wondering why they didn’t kick in a little more, especially given their history and “commitments”.
 I don’t think anyone is saying “thank you Vail for polluting the water and being forced into paying a settlement that allowed this restoration to happen”.

 McCoy Park Expansion